monicahomescu/Parallel-and-Distributed-Problems/README.md

 *Requirement:*

 Given a directed graph, find a `Hamiltonian cycle`, if one exists.
 Use multiple threads to parallelize the search.
 The search should start from a fixed vertex (no need to take each vertex as the starting point), however, the splitting of the work between threads should happen at several levels, for all possible choices among the neighbors of each current vertex.

+## MPI Programming

+*Goal:*

+The goal is to implement a distributed algorithm using `MPI`.

+*Requirement:*

+Perform the multiplication of 2 polynomials, by `distributing computation across several nodes` using MPI.
+Use both the regular O(n2) algorithm and the Karatsuba algorithm.